Error mitigation for logical circuits using decoder confidence: Numerical Simulation

 \Cref{fig:many_windows}a shows that both $\mu_{1,d}$ and $\sigma_{1,d}^2$ are very small; in this case, $\sigma_{N,d}^2$ vanishes at constant $d$ as $N\rightarrow\infty$.
 In practical contexts however, the distribution of $P_\L$ remains broad (and thus useful) as circuit sizes increase.
 The explanation lies in the observation that, as $N$ increases, the mean total LEP $\mu_{N,d}$ also increases at constant $d$, possibly exceeding the maximum error allowed for the particular application under consideration; see \cref{fig:many_windows}b.
 The solution is to increase the code size: for a fixed target LER $\epsilon$, we choose the smallest code distance $d(\epsilon)$ that fulfils $\mu_{N,d(\epsilon)} \leq \epsilon$.
 The question then becomes: how does $\sigma_{N,d(\epsilon)}^2$ behave? \Cref{fig:many_windows}c indicates that this variance does not shrink as $N$ increases.

-\section{Numerical simulation}
+\section{Numerical Simulation}

-\subsection{Abort protocol}
+\subsection{Abort Protocol}

-Here, we describe how we generate datasets for the LEP and logical error of each an $N$-window circuit.
+Here, we describe how we generate datasets for the LEP and logical error of each $N$-window circuit.
 We perform simulations up to a code distance of $11$, which is the largest distance at which enough logical errors could be detected during calibration within $10^8$ shots.
-To avoid simulating deep circuits and calculating their DCSs, we emulate the behaviour of a circuit comprising $N =\num{2.38e5}$ windows by sampling from a pool of single-window circuits, each characterised by a calibrated LEP $p_i$ and a logical error $x_i \in \{0,1\}$, where $x_i = 0$ indicates successful decoding.
+To avoid simulating deep circuits and calculating their DCS values, we emulate the behaviour of a circuit comprising $N =\num{2.38e5}$ windows by sampling from a pool of single-window circuits, each characterised by a calibrated LEP $p_i$ and a logical error $x_i \in \{0,1\}$, where $x_i = 0$ indicates successful decoding.
 The $N$-window circuit is considered to have experienced an error if the decoding of an odd number of the $N$ windows failed: $X = 1$ if $\sum_{i=1}^Nx_i$ is odd, else $X=0$.
 The assigned LEP for an $N$-window circuit is given by \cref{ler_many_windows}.

 Next, we explain how the abort protocol affects the LEP distribution.
 Let the single-window abort rate be $\rho$, achieved by setting some LEP threshold.
 This means that, in an $N$-window circuit, each window has an LEP larger than that threshold with probability $\rho$.
 The probability to discard the circuit by aborting at any point throughout its run is $f=1-(1-\rho)^N$.
 Throughout this work, we refer to $f$ as the discard fraction.
+This is analogous to \cref{fig:d=19model}d.

 To obtain the LEP distribution for a certain abort rate, we eliminate all the single-window experiments from the $10^8$ cohort whose LEP is above the threshold LEP.
 We then proceed as described in the first paragraph of this appendix subsection and sample $N$ windows $10^6$ times.
 In \cref{fig:ler_after_abort_d=11}, we show the retained LER decay with discard fraction.